Siddhartha41210-git/Discord-DM-Bot/Readme.md

 # Discord DM Bot

 🚀 **Discord DM Bot** is a powerful and easy-to-use bot that allows you to send direct messages (DMs) to any specified user from your terminal.
-With colorful terminal output and robust error handling, this bot is perfect for integrating simple DM functionality into your Discord workflow.
+With robust error handling and secure token management, this bot is perfect for integrating simple DM functionality into your Discord workflow.

 ![DM Bot](https://github.com/YooSiddhartha41210/Discord-DM-Bot/assets/banner.png) <!-- Placeholder for image -->

 ## 🌟 Features

 - **Send DMs from Terminal**: Send messages to any Discord user directly from your terminal.
-- **Colorful Output**: Enjoy a visually appealing terminal experience with colored text.
 - **Exception Handling**: Robust error handling ensures you know exactly what went wrong if something fails.
 - **Secure**: Bot token is securely loaded from an environment variable.